stubberf/GettingAndCleaningData_CourseProj/CodeBook.md

 X, Y and Z directions.

 Each observation contains the following info:

+**Please Note: In the original dataset the data was normalized between [-1,1].
+The variables listed below are the means of the respective data from the original dataset and are therefore unit-less.

 * tBodyAcc-mean()-X 	= mean time domain body accel. in the X dir.
 * tBodyAcc-mean()-Y 	= mean time domain body accel. in the Y dir.